 Verify UFW Installation

-After installing UFW, verifying that the installation was successful is essential.
-To check the installed UFW version, run the following command:
+After installing UFW, verify that the installation was successful by checking the installed version:

 ufw version